 The Canazei Ski School offers a Kinderland club for children aged 4 to 12 where they offer group lessons, supervised lunch and a fun park with all sorts of entertainment for the younger members of your group.

-Surprisingly this small town is vibrant after the runs close and into the evening.
+Surprisingly for a small town, Canazei ski resort is vibrant after the runs close and into the evening.
 The Rose Garden, Paradis and Osteria at the bottom of the slopes are popular for après ski drinks.
 The International Bar is a more quiet location to enjoy a drink or an ice cream from its own ice cream parlour.

-For those that don't ski, there are a range of walks available, with access to the top of the mountain by gondola.
+For those that don't ski, there are a range of walks available in Canazei with access to the top of the mountain by gondola.
 There is also a public wellness centre with a pool, saunas and Turkish baths.
-The surrounding resorts and villages are wrth exploring as well, with bueatiful scenery and chic Italian shops.
+The surrounding resorts and villages are wrth exploring as well, with beautiful scenery and chic Italian shops.